dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/could-not-parse-project.md

 The error message `Could not parse dbt_project.yml: while scanning for ... ` in your dbt Cloud job run or development usually occurs for several reasons:

-- There's a parsing failure in a YAML file (such as a tab indentation or Unicode characters)
+- There's a parsing failure in a YAML file (such as a tab indentation or Unicode characters).
 - Your `dbt_project.yml` file has missing fields or incorrect formatting.
 - Your `dbt_project.yml` file doesn't exist in your dbt project repository.